What: Individuals involved in the course planning and delivery must disclose their relevant financial or nonfinancial relationship(s) (see 3.2 a)

 In a guided discussion, you'll want to:

 Guided discussion with instructional personnel is highly recommended.
-The guided discussion helps the individual to identify financial and nonfinancial relationships that he/she didn't remember or think of when completing the disclosure form.
+The guided discussion helps the individual to identify financial and nonfinancial relationships that they didn't remember or think of when completing the disclosure form.

 What constitutes a relevant financial relationship?
 If, for example, a presenter wrote a book 15 years ago on phonetics and now discusses phonetics, is that relevant?